hpe-container-platform-community/df-edge-demo-terraform/README.md

 **OVERVIEW**

-This project makes it easy to setup HPE Ezmeral Data Fabric edge demo on AWS
+This section describes how to create the demo that was shown on [BrightTalk](https://www.brighttalk.com/webcast/12641/445912/stretching-hpe-ezmeral-data-fabric-from-edge-to-cloud) (demo starts around 32 mins 10 seconds).

 ```diff
 - The concepts demonstrated in this project are not suitable for production environments.